Editor’s Note: This case study is based on a real-life incident from the early 1980’s.

 About 20 yards from shore you warn the others of “funny ice,” and suggest the group turn around.
 As you stop to talk it over with your companions, you break through the ice and sink up to your chest.
 Fortunately, the sled you’re towing keeps you from falling through completely.

-The light is fading as the sun sets.
+The light is fading and the sun is ending its all too brief appearance.
 It is 15°F (-9.4°C).
 Your clothing and hair quickly freeze.
 You are shivering.

 SOAP Report